sooriyaarachchi/pybites.github.io-src/content/python-cookiecutter.md

 ## Conclusion

-I think the main take away is that Cookiecutter takes a lot of worries away ("How to define a setup.py?", "How to add a Licence?", "How to specify different requirement files for dev and prod?", "How to setup a package directory structure?", etc).
-It might be overkill for some projects, but it does add consistencies across your projects and endorses best practices.
+I think the main take away is that Cookiecutter takes a lot of worries away regarding setup, folder structure, required files, etc. It might be overkill for some projects, but it does add consistency  across your projects and endorses best practices.

-I only scratched the service so it would be nice to do a advanced usage follow-up article.
-For example to try other important project templates like [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) or [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask).
-Or how to use its API, create Cookiecutter templates, and pre- and post-generate hooks (Python or shell scripts to run before or after generating a project).
+I only scratched the service.
+I really would like to try [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask), [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) and [cookiecutter-django-rest](https://github.com/agconti/cookiecutter-django-rest) for future projects.
+Or how to create our own PyBites Cookiecutter?
+And what about defining pre- and post-generate hooks (Python or shell scripts to run before or after generating a project)?
+Enough to explore for a follow-up article ...

 Feel free to share what you have used Cookiecutter for in the comments below.